 - Il Etait Temps (3:46.08) in 2025

 Looking at the future form, is the winner worth following next time out?
-Over the past 20 renewals, if you had followed the winner of the Celebration Chase next time out, then you would have backed a total of 7 winners.
-Backing all 17 runners who have been out since their win at SP next time out would have returned an LSP of +1.22.
-Whilst we wait for the 2026 Celebration Chase remember you can get daily racing predictions from the expert tipsters on the racing predictions page.
+Over the past 20 renewals, if you had followed the winner of the Celebration Chase next time out, then you would have backed a total of 8 winners.
+Backing all 18 runners who have been out since their win at SP next time out would have returned an LSP of +1.44.
+Remember to bookmark the racing tips page to access the OLBG racing picks easily daily.

 Over the last 20 renewals, it was Dempsey, trained by Carl Llewellyn and ridden by Timmy Murphy, who set the fastest winning time in the Celebration Chase.
 That runner won the race in a time of 3:43.40 in 2007.
 At the other end of the scale, it was the combination of trainer Paul Nicholls and jockey Daryl Jacob with Sanctuaire who set the slowest winning time; the race-winning time was 4:00.60 in the 2012 renewal.